BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 #### 4. Baseline testing

-We started off by looking at the current user experience.
-To understand how people were using the website, we decided to sit down with them and provide them with a task to complete on the website itself.
-This would reveal the main friction points in the website as well as how the website is used by people.
-To do this we decided to do some [usability testing](https://docs.google.com/document/d/1qgRNRS89crQMPPmMQPyuSxh4pu8J55a0u-fdTWhbnOg/edit#heading=h.jp30k554ssst).
+We began by examining the existing user experience on the website.
+To gain insights into user interactions, we conducted [usability testing](https://docs.google.com/document/d/1qgRNRS89crQMPPmMQPyuSxh4pu8J55a0u-fdTWhbnOg/edit#heading=h.jp30k554ssst) where participants were given specific tasks to complete on the site.
+This approach helped us identify key friction points and understand how users typically navigate the website.

-Usability tests were done with 5 people, wallet security was important to every person that was interviewed.
-We rallied in the help of the bitcoin design community and scheduled calls.
-We then shared the [research findings](https://www.figma.com/file/uVpHzUkddKjKbzXv3CV1dh/Present-UX-Research?type=design&mode=design&t=JBpvSJ0IybnQb696-0) with the team.
+We interviewed five individuals, all of which found the concept of WalletScrutiny useful.
+Their responses, combined with various feedback from the Bitcoin Design Community's perspective, resulted in useful [insights](https://www.figma.com/file/uVpHzUkddKjKbzXv3CV1dh/Present-UX-Research?type=design&mode=design&t=JBpvSJ0IybnQb696-0).

-Some of the key findings that came up in the user interviews was the following:
+Some of the key insights that came up in the user interviews was the following:
 - **Educate**: We needed to educate users on understanding why wallet security is important.

 - **Build trust**: We needed to build trust on the homepage for users so that they feel 100% comfortable and confident on choosing a wallet.